Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 ```

 In this example, the `containsRed()` member function accesses the value of the enum constant's `rgb` property using the
-`this` keyword, and checks if the hexadecimal value contains `FF` as its first bits to return a boolean value.
+`this` keyword and checks if the hexadecimal value contains `FF` as its first bits to return a boolean value.

-For more information about enum classes, see [Enum classes](enum-classes.md).
+For more information, see [Enum classes](enum-classes.md).

 ### Inline value classes

 Sometimes in your code, you may want to create small objects from classes and use them only briefly.
 This approach can
 have a performance impact.
-Inline value classes are a special type of class that avoid this performance impact.
+Inline value classes are a special type of class that avoids this performance impact.
 However,
 they can only contain values.

 To create an inline value class, use the `value` keyword and the `@JvmInline` annotation: